No Ill Nature: The Surprising History and Science of Poison Ivy and Its Relatives

 The authors would like to thank Michael Gross, Joel T. Fry, and Anne Boyd.

-In the printed version of this article, we incorrectly transliterated Rikou Majima’s name.
+In an earlier version of this article, we incorrectly transliterated Rikō Majima’s name.
 We regret this error.